CLI Usage

 Resource Specification

-Resources can be specified in multiple formats:
+You can specify resources in multiple formats:

 -